Enquire now

 • Lumbar puncture: After a lumbar puncture, the cerebrospinal fluid is assessed to identify the signs of bleeding or infection resembling blood clot symptoms.

-The aim of blood clots in the brain treatment is to return normal blood flow to the brain and stop additional problems.
+The aim of blood clots in brain treatment is to return normal blood flow to the brain and stop additional problems.
 Here are some of the options often involved in treating brain clots by healthcare professionals:

 • Medication: Blood thinners to prevent or promote the breakdown of clots, such as anticoagulants or antiplatelet medications.